 (CubeSmart shows users the city and state of the property they are viewing in the URL.)

 CubeSmart, for example, includes the location in the URL slug for every property.
-With URLs structured this way, users can confirm that they are on the correct business location page, and the business can monitor the performance of their properties for location-specific queries.
+With URLs structured this way, users can confirm that they are on the correct business location page, and the business can monitor the performance of their properties for their multiple locations.

 #2.
 A Location Page for Each Area